 In some instances, it may be beneficial to culminate this inspection effort with interviews of security personnel to determine whether personnel have the requisite knowledge.
 This may allow for independent verification of some aspects of training data collected during the inspection.
 When conducting interviews, the inspector(s) should avoid distracting the officer from his primary duties.
 The inspector(s) should also be sensitive to allegations and the processes to ensure proper handling.
 Whenever possible, and as appropriate, interviews should be conducted at the duty location.

-One hour has been allocated within the resource estimate of this for the inspector(s) to conduct physical protection program status verifications.
+One hour has been allocated within the resource estimate of this IP for the inspector(s) to conduct physical protection program status verifications.
 The purpose of the status verification is to ensure that the implementation of the licensee’s physical protection program is maintained in accordance with regulations, licensee security plans, and implementing procedures to determine overall security program operational readiness.
-The inspector(s) should conduct observations of physical protection program elements, , to ensure continued operational readiness.
+The inspector(s) should conduct observations of physical protection program elements, other than those inspected within this procedure, to ensure continued operational readiness.

+Three requirements have been included in this IP for inspector(s) to verify that the licensees designated in NRC Order EA-13-092, “Guidelines on the Use of Firearms by Security Personnel in Protecting U.S. NRC Regulated Facilities, Radioactive Material, and Other Property” (74 FR 46800; September 11, 2009), as revised in, “Revision of Guidelines on Use of Firearms by Security Personnel (79 FR 36100; June 25, 2014), have established and implemented processes to comply with the requirements set forth in the order.
+Section 02.12, “Firearms Preemption Authority,” within this procedure is only applicable to those NRC-licensed facilities that are specifically identified in the order.
+During the initial inspection of the firearms preemption authority inspection requirements, the inspector(s) should ensure that all inspection requirements are included in the inspection activity.
+During subsequent inspections, inspector(s) should conduct a sample of the inspection requirements.

+Note: Calvert Cliffs is currently required by Order EA-13-092 to conduct preemption firearms background checks.
+However, the Commission is amending this order to remove Calvert Cliffs that will exempt them from this requirement.
+Calvert Cliffs has been granted authority from the State of Maryland to possess covered firearms and devices; therefore, they no longer require preemption authority from the NRC.
+Calvert Cliffs should not be subjected to the preemption authority inspection requirements identified within this IP.

 02.01 T&Q Plan and Implementing Procedures.

-Verify that the licensee has established, maintains, implements, and follows T&Q plan that describes how the criteria set forth in 10 CFR Part 73, Appendix B, Section VI will be implemented.
+Verify that the licensee has established, maintains, implements, and follows an NRC-approved T&Q plan that describes how the criteria set forth in 10 CFR Part 73, Appendix B, Section VI will be implemented.
 (10 CFR 73.55(c)(4), 10 CFR Part 73, App.
 B, Sec.
 VI, A.3.)

 Specific Guidance

 To inspect this requirement, the inspector(s) should review the licensee’s NRC-approved security plans to verify that the licensee has established, maintains, and implements, and follows a T&Q plan that describes how the criteria set forth in 10 CFR Part 73, Appendix B, will be implemented.
-Specifically, the T&Q plan must describe how the minimum requirements will be met and include the process by which all individuals will be selected, trained, equipped, tested, and qualified.
+Specifically, the T&Q plan must describe how the minimum T&Q requirements will be met and include the process by which all individuals will be selected, trained, equipped, tested, and qualified.